CasperDev/vz-dis-dos/doc/source/Chapter9/HEX.rst

 This routine can be used to convert a hexadecimal address input from the keyboard to its binary equivalent.

-This routine is used by DOS BASIC, e.g. by the BSAVE command, to interpret and accept the program start address and end address.
+This routine is used by DOS BASIC, e.g. by the :guilabel:`BSAVE` command, to interpret and accept the program start address and end address.

 .. admonition:: Example: